s-fleck/testthis/cran-comments.md

 ## Notes

-* vignette should now comply with CRAN guidelines
-* some minor improvements to the package (see NEWS.md)
+maintenance release with compat to new devtools version and various minor bugfixes and improvements

 ---